best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 They are small notes or annotations written by those working on the code.
 Often, they provide context or explain the reasoning behind implementation decisions.

-Comments are essential to help those working on the code in the future to understand any non-obvious details around how and why the code has been written in a particular way.
+Comments are essential for explaining non-obvious details around around how and why the code has been written in a particular way to help those working on the code in the future.
 As such, when it comes to providing relevant and perhaps higher-level documentation to the end consumer on the functionality of your code, there are much more appropriate solutions such as [docstrings](docstrings).

 Although extremely useful, comments should be used sparingly.
 Excessive use of code comments often leads to redundancy and can, ironically, make your code harder to read.
-It is easy for comments to not be updated as changes are made to the code.
-Outdated, or irrelevant comments can confuse or mislead.
+It is easy to fail to update comments as you change code.
+However, outdated, or irrelevant comments can confuse or mislead.

 ```{note}
 **Remember**: the only point of 'truth' is the code that is executed - if the comments are out of date compared to the actual code, it may not be immediately apparent.